 If you can draw, try sketching out your symbols or characters on the cards.
 If you’re not that confident in your art skills, find images that fit with your theme and glue them to the cards to create a sort of collage-look.

 Tip: It helps to work on one card at a time to keep from getting overwhelmed.
-Creating these should be fun, not a chore, so only work on these when you’re feeling inspired.
+Creating these should be fun, not a chore, so only work on them when you’re feeling inspired.
 Your cards will absorb your energy while you’re making them, so make this process joyful!

 Step 6: Create Your Card Meanings.

-Gather up all your finished oracle cards take some time to connect with each one.
+Gather up all your finished oracle cards and take some time to connect with each one.
 Hold one card at a time and focus all your attention on it.
 Close your eyes and notice the energy that the card carries.
 How does it feel in your hand?
 Does it bring up any emotions?
 Then open your eyes and examine the details of the card.
 Notice what thoughts float through your mind.
 Ask yourself, “what does this card mean?”
 Write down your observations and create meanings for each card based on your notes.

-Don’t be afraid to edit meanings as you get to know your cards more.
+You can also do this as you create your cards.
+Often the creative process can bring up all kinds of ideas, associations, and meanings, and jotting them down to look over later can really help with this step.
+And don’t be afraid to edit meanings as you get to know your cards more.
 This should be a fun, fluid process.
 Don’t overthink it.